 Below you will find information about our longer-range schedule and upcoming events, and information concerning Sandy's attendance.
 Please check back from time to time to get the latest updates.
 You will also find useful information in the most recent Kaihan.

-The Center will host its annual Summer Zazen-kai beginning with informal dinner on Thursday, July 4 at 5 PM, and ending following clean-up after lunch at noon on Monday, July 7.
+The Center will host its annual Winter Sesshin beginning with informal dinner on Thursday, January 16 at 5 PM, and ending following clean-up after lunch at noon on Sunday, January 19.

-"Zazen-kai" means Zen gathering, joining to intensively practice Zen together.
+"Sesshin" is the name given to periods of intensive, closely structured Zen practice.
 This retreat will be conducted in a manner similar to formal retreats and sesshins at other Zen centers and monasteries, including periods of sitting meditation, walking meditation, chanting, work practice, formal meals, interviews with Sandy, and Dharma talks by Sandy.

 The retreat is open to persons with all levels of experience including beginners, as well as to part-time participants.
 Lodging preference will be given to full-timers.
 You can visit the Retreats page of the Center’s web site for much more helpful information concerning Zen retreats at Sosen-ji.

 The cost is $45 per night.
-Please send a 50% deposit by Monday, May 24, to reserve a seat and help with planning meals.
+Please send a 50% deposit by Friday, January 3, to reserve a seat and help with planning meals.
+The cost rises to $50 per night if you send your deposit after that date.
 Financial help and scholarships are available.
 Please contact the Center directly for more information.

 |Currently the Center is following its normal schedule, as indicated on the Schedule page.
 Please come and participate in the Triangle's only Rinzai Zen center.